How To Install Zone Coverage & Man Coverage In Football

 This coverage is often run in deep situations where the defense knows the offense will throw the football.

-Types Of Zone Coverages In Football
+Types Of Zone Coverage In Football

 • Cover 2